|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Apple pecan chicken salad is a fan-favorite main dish salad recipe.
 The combination of tender chicken, crisp pecans, tart apples, and a creamy honey mustard dressing is fantastic.

 Like all chicken salads, using a rotisserie chicken often brings the best results.
-Most other chicken cooking methods don't come close to matching the tender result of these grocery store birds.
-There's just something about roasting chickens while on a spit that results in the most tender and flavorful meat.
+Most other chicken cooking methods do not come close to matching the tender result of these grocery store birds.
+There is just something about roasting chickens while on a spit that results in the most tender and flavorful meat.
 Remove the meat from the bird and cut it into large chunks.

 Gather the ingredients.